Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-transformers-renditions.md

 The `<engineName>` is a unique name of the T-Engine.
 For example, `localTransform.helloworld.url`.
 Typically a T-Engine contains a single transform or an associated group of transforms.
-Having set the URL to a T-Engine, the repository will update its configuration by requesting the [T-Engine configuration](https://github.com/Alfresco/acs-packaging/blob/master/docs/creating-a-t-engine.md#t-engine-configuration){:target="_blank"} on a periodic basis.
+Having set the URL to a T-Engine, the repository will update its configuration by requesting the [T-Engine configuration](https://github.com/Alfresco/acs-packaging/blob/master/docs/creating-a-t-engine.md#t-engine-configuration){:target="_blank"} on a periodical basis.
 It is requested more frequent on start up or if a communication or configuration problem has occurred, and a less frequently otherwise.

 ```text